sgrottel/Component-Source-Updates/README.md

 The canonical file format of this tool is a: ['ComponentSource.json Manifest'](doc/ComponentSourceManifest.md)

+You can use the [ManifestEditor](./ManifestEditor) as editing UI for those manifest files.
+🚧 TODO - Document editor app features

 # Scan for Component Source Updates
 🚧 TODO - Document scan app usage